ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

     * test_plugins*
     * vars_plugins

-To get your local plugins loaded automatically, create or add them in any of these locations:
+To load your local plugins automatically, create or add them in any of these locations:

 * any directory added to the relevant ``ANSIBLE_plugin_type_PLUGINS`` environment variable (these variables, such as ``$ANSIBLE_INVENTORY_PLUGINS`` and ``$ANSIBLE_VARS_PLUGINS`` take colon-separated lists like ``$PATH``)
 * the directory named for the correct ``plugin_type`` within ``~/.ansible/plugins/`` - for example, ``~/.ansible/plugins/callback``